Junior Systems Administrator Salary

 Popular Skills for Junior Systems Administrator

-Junior Systems Administrators report using a deep pool of skills on the job.
-Most notably, facility with Help Desk / Desktop Support, Windows Server 2012 R2, and Network Support are correlated to pay that is significantly above average, leading to increases of 44 percent, 11 percent, and 9 percent, respectively.
-Those listing Information Technology Support and Windows 2003 Server as skills, on the other hand, should be prepared for drastically lower pay.
+Survey takers working as Junior Systems Administrators report using a large range of professional skills.
+Most notably, facility with Help Desk / Desktop Support, Windows Server 2012 R2, and Network Support are correlated to pay that is significantly above average, leading to increases of 43 percent, 18 percent, and 9 percent, respectively.
+Those listing Information Technology Support as a skill should be prepared for drastically lower pay.
 Windows 2003 Server and Windows Support also typically command lower compensation.
 Most people familiar with Microsoft Active Directory also know Network Management / Administration.

 Related Job Salaries